tjcchen/nginx-best-practice/nginx-distributions/intro.md

    - By integrating Nginx with Lua, Openresty gives high concurrency, web apps, web services, and dynamic api gateway a good support.

 4. Tengine  (OOS): https://tengine.taobao.org
-   - Added modules are implemented with C.
+   - Added modules that are implemented with C.